Introduction of Fixed Income Funds

 - Not all fixed-income funds are secured; corporate bonds are not secured as treasury bonds.

-- Corporate bonds are subject to credit risk, and it can even affect the valuations of the bond/ security.
+- Corporate bonds are subject to credit risk, which can even affect the valuations of the bond/ security.

 - Interest rate risks are associated with the investment.
 In certain situations, interest rates in the market can keep rising, whereas the bond still pays a lower fixed interest to the investors; in that case, it loses market value.

-- The prime purpose of fixed income funds is that the investors getting a fixed income from the securities.
-If the inflation rate increases and the income from the security being the same, the investor may not get more gains from investment.
+- The prime purpose of fixed income funds is that the investors get a fixed income from the securities.
+If the inflation rate increases and the income from the security are the same, the investor may not earn more gains from the investment.

-Fixed income funds are a good investment for conventional investors and for those who want to reduce their portfolio risk.
-They get fixed returns from the investment, and the principal investment is also protected.
+Fixed income funds are a good investment for conventional investors and those who want to reduce their portfolio risk.
+They get fixed returns from the investment, and the principal investment is protected.
 Every investor invests some part of their money in low-risk investments to balance the risk and returns.
-Fixed income funds don’t fluctuate much like equities, and it is not affected like equities due to market risk.
-Though the returns are comparatively lower than equities still it chosen by investors for its own merits.
+It doesn’t fluctuate much like equities and is not affected like equities due to market risk.
+However, the returns are comparatively lower than equities still chosen by investors for their own merits.

 This is a guide to Fixed Income Funds.
-Here we also discuss the introduction and how does fixed income funds work?
-Along with benefits and disadvantages.
+Here we also discuss the introduction and how fixed income funds work with benefits and disadvantages.
 You may also have a look at the following articles to learn more –